swapna-kannan/ComparativeGenomics/README.md

 ## stringMLST
 stringMLST is a rapid k-mer based 7 gene MLST tool for our analyses.
 This tool can be easily installed and it has an input of raw sequene reads.
 This tool uses access to the PubMLST databases as a reference.

+For further visualizations you can use: https://github.com/achtman-lab/GrapeTree

 The command used was:
 ```
 Comparative_master_pipeline.sh -t -I <raw input fasta file> -M -o <output name> -s <sample to root tree>
 ```
 ## parSNP
-PARSNP is a core genome SNP analysis tool.
-It requires reference genome.
-It identifies maximum unique matches (MUMs) and utilizes compressed suffix graph (CSG) to index the reference genome to identify multi-MUMs.
-It aligns genomes of any size and it is optimized for microbial genomes.
-Once the reference is built then other genomes are ran through the CSG.
-It takes Fasta file as input and output core-genome alignments, variant calls and SNP trees.
+Evaluates core genome for the single nucleotide polymorphism analysis and requires a reference genome for the analysis.
+The tool takes assembled or raw genomes and outputs the core genome alignment, variant calls, and a maximum-likelihood tree.
+This tool requires a reference genome and takes in a fasta file as an input and outputs variant calls and SNP tree.

+For further visualizations you can use: https://github.com/achtman-lab/GrapeTree

 The command used was: